 - Early Access: To access your money early a new lender/investor must be available on the platform to fulfil your borrower commitment.
 The more the platform lends, the greater the probability of new lenders.

-Cumulatively, Zopa has lent £1.6bn growing year-on-year since being founded in 2005.
-In the past three years we have seen significant capital on the Zopa platform form institutional investors, predominately through an investment trust called P2P Global Investments.
+Cumulatively, Zopa has lent £2.44bn growing year-on-year since being founded in 2005.
+In the past four years we have seen significant capital on the Zopa platform, thanks, in part, to increasing institutional capital.

 The level of diversification Zopa offers is the principal protection afforded to investors.
-The Zopa platform splits your money into £10 chucks which are lent to borrowers.
-If you lend £1,000 your exposure to one loan is 1% and if you lend £10,000 your exposure is 0.1%.
+Your investment gets broken down into £10 chucks or up to 1% of the total amount invested.
+If you lend £1,000, which is the minimum you can lend, your exposure to one loan is 1%, therefore £10 chunks.
+If you lend £10,000 in one go, you will lend £100 chunks.
+Essentially, it is always 1% diversification.

-If a borrower misses a payment for four consecutive months the loan is considered defaulted.
+Previously, Zopa offered two products, Zopa Access and Zopa Classic, which had the added security of being covered by the Zopa Safeguard (provision) fund.
+This meant that if a borrower misses a payment for four consecutive months the loan is considered defaulted.
 If you invest in the Classic or Access product this loss should be covered by the Zopa Safeguard (provision) fund.
 The ability for the Safeguard fund to pay out is affected by the amount of money in the fund relative to the level of bad debt.
+Following an update of HMRC guidelines, Zopa products are no longer covered by Safeguard.
+You can read more about this here.

 Zopa’s borrowers are typically individuals wishing to borrow money to consolidate debt, purchase a car, fund a wedding or pay for home renovations.
 Only individuals who meet the following criteria can borrow from the Zopa platform: